-The Dallas Baptist University Ph.D. in Leadership Studies is an interdisciplinary degree, requiring a total of sixty (60) credit hours of advanced study beyond the master's degree: thirty (30) credit hours of core leadership studies; nine (9) credit hours of research and statistics (assuming that a student enters with at least one master's level statistics course); twelve (12) credit hours of electives in one of four areas of concentration (business, education, higher education, or general leadership); a 120-hour mentored internship (3 credit hours) of eight hours of training each week for fifteen weeks; and the writing of a prospectus and dissertation, for which six (6) credit hours will be awarded upon completion.
+The Dallas Baptist University Ph.D. in Leadership Studies is an interdisciplinary degree, requiring a total of sixty (60) credit hours of advanced study beyond the master's degree: thirty (30) credit hours of core leadership studies; nine (9) credit hours of research and statistics (assuming that a student enters with at least one master's level statistics course); twelve (12) credit hours of electives in one of four areas of concentration (business, education, higher education, or general leadership); a 120-hour mentored internship (3 credit hours of eight hours of training each week for fifteen weeks; and the writing of a prospectus and dissertation, for which six (6) credit hours will be awarded upon completion.
 Organized both systematically and thematically, the study and research of leadership will derive from the biblical, classical, philosophical, historical, and global dimensions of effective leadership.
-It will draw from, and integrate with, the fields of business, education, higher education, and general leadership, including the practice of ministry.
-Across the curriculum the program will include several theoretical and behavioral cognates: applied biblical ethics, motivational communication skills, issues related to conflict and change, and the value of cultural diversity.
+It will draw from, and the curriculum the program will include several theoretical and behavioral cognates: applied biblical ethics, motivational communication skills, issues related to conflict and change, and the value of cultural diversity.

 Academically rigorous and creative, faculty and students engage the study of leadership as a community of scholars from business, education, government, ministry, and other disciplines.
-In addition to the semester courses, the program includes three summer institutes comprised of 7-10 day intensive sessions.
+In addition to the semester courses, the program includes three summer institutes comprised of 7-14 day intensive sessions.
 The first summer institute is held in Dallas and focuses upon personal growth, professional development plans, and leadership courses.
 The second summer institute includes a trip to Washington, D.C. with a special emphasis on political leadership.
 The third summer institute takes place in Oxford, England, with a concentration on global and cultural leadership issues.